ransurf/website-nextjs/data/authors/default.md

 **Identity**

-✨ A stereotypical INFJ ready to change the world
+✨ A curious and ambitious INFJ ready to change the world

 💼 QA Developer Intern at Excelar Technologies

 🎓 First-Year Software Systems student at Simon Fraser University

-📚 Autodidactic polymath with books and other online mediums as fuel
+📚 Autodidactic polymath consuming books and other online mediums as fuel

 📹 YouTube content creator to share new things I learn and try out